liulihe954/EnrichKitWeb/README.md

 ### Gene ID Information

-All Gene ID correspondences are obtained from public databases via FTP download, REST APT and/or HTTP responses.
+All Gene ID correspondences are obtained from public databases via FTP download, REST APT and/or web scraping.

 Specifically,